 Sudden death in young people: Heart problems often blamed

-Millions of elementary, high school and college athletes compete yearly without incident.
-If you or your child is at risk of sudden death, talk to your doctor about precautions you can take.
+Most student athletes compete yearly without a heart incident.
+If you or your child is at risk of sudden cardiac death, ask your health care provider about precautions you can take.

 How common is sudden cardiac death in young people?

-Most deaths due to cardiac arrest are in older adults, particularly those with coronary artery disease.
-Cardiac arrest is the leading cause of death in young athletes, but the incidence of it is unclear.
-Perhaps 1 in every 50,000 sudden cardiac deaths a year occurs in young athletes.
+Most sudden cardiac deaths are in older adults, particularly those with heart disease.
+Yet sudden cardiac arrest is the leading cause of death in young athletes.
+Estimates vary, but some reports suggest that about 1 in 50,000 to 1 in 80,000 young athletes die of sudden cardiac death each year.

 What can cause sudden cardiac death in young people?

-Are there symptoms or red flags parents, coaches and others should be on the lookout for that signal a young person is at high risk of sudden cardiac death?
+How can parents, coaches and others know if a young person is at risk of sudden cardiac death?

 - Unexplained fainting (syncope).
-If this occurs during physical activity, it could be a sign that there's a problem with your heart.
+Fainting that occurs during activity or exercise could mean that there's a heart problem.